fnsvalue-git/Web-BSASampleAppForChallenge/docs/web/loginComponent/guide.md

 #### Callback Function Setup
 Set callback function to get the authentication result.
-After the authentication is complete, the token will be returned and used for GCCS functions.
+After the authentication is complete, the token will be returned and used for BSA functions.

 ```